danielwertheim/mycouch/README.md

 - For Windows store 8.0, currently not included.
 But let me know and I will assist or fix it.
 - For Windows store 8.1, Visual Studio 2013 is needed.

 Please note. **No NuGet packages are checked in**.
 If you are using the latest version of NuGet (v2.7.1+) **you should be able to just build and the packages will be restored**.
-If this does not work, you could install the missing NuGet packages using the provided PowerShell script:
+If this does not work, you could install the missing NuGet packages using a simple PowerShell script as covered here: http://danielwertheim.se/2013/08/12/nuget-restore-powershell-vs-rake/

-    ps:> .\setup-devenv.ps1

-or

-    cmd:> powershell -executionpolicy unrestricted .\setup-devenv.ps1

-For the script to work, you need to have [the NuGet command line](http://nuget.codeplex.com/releases) `(NuGet.exe) registrered in the environment path`, or you need to tweak the script so it knows where it will find your NuGet.exe.

 ## A word about the integration tests ##
 They are written using **xUnit**.
 To get started you need to create a database `mycouchtests` and one user `mycouchtester` with password `p@ssword`.
 The user also must be allowed to create views in the database.

 ### Test environments ###
-There is an external dependency for getting up and running with the integration tests (not the unit tests).
-In the repo, there's a folder in the root named `env`.
-In there there's a [ScriptCS](http://scriptcs.net) script `server.csx`.
-It will start a NancyFX web server that serves the integration tests with test environment settings.

-The first time you set this up, ensure you have ScriptCS installed and then in the `env` folder just type: `scriptcs -install scriptcs.nancy`.
-When done, delete the generated `pacakges.config` file and just run the `start.bat` file.
-The actual configuration is specified in JSON-files under `env\data\[testenvironment].json`.
+The project `MyCouch.TestServer` is a small self-hosted Nancy server that is used to serve e.g. test environment configurations to the integration tests.
+Just ensure there's a folder called `env\data` and that it contains three JSON-files (Cloudant is only needed if you want to run thoose tests).
+Read more about this in `env\README.md`.

+The `MyCouch.TestServer` project **is not being built** in `DEBUG` nor for `RELEASE`.
+Hence the first time you need to explicitly e.g rebuild it via right clicking on it in the Solution Explorer.

 ## How-to Contribute ##
 This is described in the wiki, under: ["How-to Contribute"](https://github.com/danielwertheim/mycouch/wiki/how-to-contribute).